open-source-bootcamp/bootcamp-guide/day1.md

 ## Networking opportunity - connect on GitHub

 As a networking opportunity get attendees to find each other on GitHub and follow each other.
-This will not only foster connections between attendees, and make it easier to collaborate later on in the day, but it will also teach them about the [social connection side of GitHub](https://docs.github.com/en/get-started/exploring-projects-on-github/following-people).
+This will not only foster connections between attendees, and make it easier to collaborate later on in the day, but it will also teach them about the [social connection side of GitHub](https://docs.github.com/get-started/exploring-projects-on-github/following-people).

 > This must be optional so any attendees who do not wish to connect with others are not pressurized into doing so

-## Networking game

-Encourage attendees to form small teams and complete a quick challenge.
-Ideas for such games are given [below in the Networking games section](#networking-games).
+The presenter should start by asking a mentor their GitHub handle, finding them on GitHub at GitHub.com/[handle], then following them.

 ## Introduction to GitHub